HttpAnimation/FYC-Rewrite-V2/README.md

 2) Basic sense.

 ## Starting
-First make you're repo folder to do this run the command listed below make sure to replace repo-name with you're repo's name.
+First, make your repo folder to do this run the command listed below and make sure to replace the repo name with your repo's name.

 ```bash
 mkdir repo-name